 Bocas del Toro Official Website of Tourism – Recently launched and created by the Bocas del Toro Chamber of Tourism, there is a lot of solid information on visiting the islands and articles on things to experience.
 It’s a new website and the team behind it is very talented.
 This will definitely be one to watch.

-Bocas Buzz – An innovative advertising service that allows users to “discover the sweetest spots in Bocas del Toro.”
-They publish weekly schedules with information on restaurants, events, tours and hotels.
-It is best viewed on Instagram: @bocas.buzz
+Bocas Buzz – A well organized tourist information center that allows users to “discover the sweetest spots in Bocas del Toro.”
+They publish weekly schedules on social media with information on restaurants, hotels, events, tours, stores and more.

 La Vida Gypsea – Kurt and Linda know their way around Bocas for sure.
 Their blog and YouTube channel broadcasts their journey of building off-grid, selling their home and buying a sailboat to explore the world.
 They begin their journey with episodes about life in Bocas del Toro.
 Follow them on Instagram as well @la_vida_gypsea